-David Taylor is a British award-winning landscape and travel photographer, who was born and raised in Newcastle upon Tyne and now lives in the ancient market town of Hexham, Northumberland.
-He took his first photograph at the age of 14, when his parents gave him a Kodak Instamatic for Christmas, and he has been taking photographs ever since.
+I am an award-winning landscape and travel photographer, who was born and raised in Newcastle upon Tyne.
+I took my photograph at the age of 14, when my parents gave me a Kodak Instamatic for Christmas, and I have been taking photographs ever since.

 My landscape photos from north east England have been used in publicity materials by local businesses, councils and tourism organisations, as well as by the Northumberland National Park Authority in its publicity and marketing materials.
 Many of these photos and thousands more are available to license through Alamy.
 Open edition prints of my photography (as well as other merchandise) can be bought through Pixels.com.

 My photographic work has appeared in a number of national and regional magazines.
 I have also written and contributed to more than forty books about photography and photographic techniques, some of which have been translated into French, Spanish and Chinese.
 The books I have written have been published by Emons, Ammonite Press, Walking Books and Dorling Kindersley.